cd09/WebServiceSnippets/README.md

 # WebServiceSnippets
-Code snippets from a web service that sends & receives data with another web service
+Code snippets from a wcf service that sends & receives data with another wcf service